-If you’ve recently discovered that your once shining stainless steel is now dull and grimy, then it’s time for a change.
+If you recently discovered that your once shining stainless steel is now dull and grimy, then it’s time for a change.

-It’s true that stainless steel is sturdy and, overall, easy to maintain – but what about cleaning stainless steel?
+Stainless steel is indeed sturdy and, overall, easy to maintain, but what about cleaning stainless steel?
 There are some important do’s and don’ts to consider when caring for stainless steel appliances, sinks, cabinets, and cookware.
 Let’s find out what they are!

 Do’s for Cleaning Stainless Steel

 Bar Keepers Friend Cleanser, Bar Keepers Friend Soft Cleanser, and Bar Keepers Friend MORE Spray+Foam are perfect for regularly cleaning stainless steel sinks and cookware.
 Each of these products is non-abrasive and won’t harm the chrome oxide barrier when used properly.
 Make sure to rinse off cleanser thoroughly with water and wipe the product dry to prevent streaking.
 Stainless steel appliances, in particular, will benefit from our Stainless Steel Cleanser & Polish.
 Many manufacturers, including GE Appliances, recommend Bar Keepers Friend for cleaning their products.

 DO remember that not all stainless steel is created equal

 Stainless steel is comprised of a variety of different elements including carbon, chromium, nickel, manganese, silicone, phosphorous, sulfur, and nitrogen.
 There are approximately 150 grades of stainless steel, each of which is made of a different mixture of elements.
 In addition, many appliances have special coatings or finishes.
 These variances make it extra important to follow manufacturers’ care instructions and to test cleansers on a small spot first.